cloudfoundry/uaa/docs/UAA-Security.md

 The UAA uses HTTP Basic authentication for these resources, so they are no OAuth2 protected resources, but to simplify the security data client registrations are used, so only registered clients can access them.
-The caller must have a secret (so `vmc` and other implicit grant clients need not apply).
+The caller must have a secret (so `cf` and other implicit grant clients need not apply).

 * Obtain access token at `/oauth/token`